-This is a deliciously rich, sweet egg bread is very easy to make, and I highly recommend it to novice and expert bread-bakers alike.
-Wrapped well, it will taste even better then second day, perfect for pre-Easter preparation.
+This is a rich, sweet egg bread is very easy to make, and I highly recommend it for novice and expert bread-bakers alike.
+Wrapped well, it will taste even better the second day, perfect for pre-Easter preparation.

 Italian Easter Dove Bread

 - 1 large egg yolk